gitforwork2/gitforwork.github.io/_posts/2016-12-17-how-to-request-FOIA-from-USCIS.md

  USCIS follows a three-track system.
 How sooner USCIS processes your request depends on the complexity of the document requested.
  USCIS maintains a "A-file" or Alien-file with all information pertaining to your immigration history.
  If you request for the complete A-File it most likely go into track 3 and might take several months to a year or even more.
- But if you are requesting selected documents with the A-file like your green card petition or H1b petition documents, most likely those will go into the simple track.
+ But if you are requesting selected documents within the A-file like your green card petition or H1b petitions or labor certification documents, most likely those will go into the simple track.
 At the time of writing this simple track takes about a month to process.
  Anything between the two is slotted in the middle track.

  For current wait times, check [here](http://www.uscis.gov/about-us/freedom-information-and-privacy-act-foia/foia-request-status-check-average-processing-times/check-status-request)